This page contains advice about health and safety risks posed for occupational divers if they have been exposed to COVID-19.

 Occupational divers have to pass annual medical assessments to be deemed to be medically fit.

-Though there has been no formal study into the effects of COVID-19 on occupational divers, general clinical observations indicate that COVID-19:
+With limited studies into the effects of COVID-19 on occupational divers, general clinical observations indicate that COVID-19:

 - transmits easily from person to person